AndiEcker/AcuSihotInterfaces/README.md

 ### SihotServer Web Services

-SihotServer is providing serveral https web services, which are implemented and distributed as pure python package scripts.
+SihotServer is providing several https web services, which are implemented and distributed as pure python package scripts.
 These python scripts are prepared to by used on top of a Apache Linux web server as a WSGI web service extension.
 For to access one of these services you first have to enter the correct user name and password (see .console_app_env.cfg).